Donating a kidney to a child

 The donor assessment and operation will always be performed in an adult transplant centre.
 This will be nearby if you and your child are cared for in separate hospitals.

-You will be able to stay in touch by telephone and family members and friends will be able to visit both of you.
+You will be able to stay in touch by telephone and video call.
+Family members and friends will be able to visit both of you.
 If you are in separate hospitals, you will be able to see your child once you have been discharged home.

 The staff caring for both you and your child realise how important it is that contact is maintained and if you are operated on in the same hospital, they will bring you to visit your child as soon as you are able.